AdmiralKeso/AtomicBombProject/README.md

 ![Navigation](/assets/images/nav-bar.png)

-* Main heading
+* Main navigation
 * Completed with symbols and animation so its clearly a button.
     * A home page button which takes you to the main page.
     * Gallery to access the gallery
     * Contact button to contact me.

 ![Description](/assets/images/heading.png)
+* Description
     * A brief description of what you can achieve through the page.

 ![Articles](/assets/images/articles.png)
+* Articles
     * Two phycisist that where keypersons of the making of the bomb.
     * Brief introduction together with an image.
     * Read more buttons to go to page.

 ![How-does-an-atomic-bomb-work](/assets/images/article-2.png)
+* Article
     * Here you can read about how an atomic bomb works.

 ![Footer](/assets/images/footer.png)
+* Footer
     * Links to the social media.
     * The author of the site.

 ![Gallery](/assets/images/gallery.png)
+* Gallery
     * Gallery page full of images of the atomic bomb.
     * Completed with header and footer for easy navigation.

 ![Contact](/assets/images/contact.png)
+* Contact
     * frequently asked questions so you dont need to send.
     * Contact me for feedback.
     * Completed with header and footer for easy navigation.

 ## Design